laumair/iota2.js/README.md

 Please find other examples in the [./examples](./examples) folder.
 * Simple - Performs basic API operations.
-* Transaction - Demonstrates how to send a transaction.
+* Transaction - Demonstrates how to send a transaction and call some of the other higher level functions.